berkes/berkes.github.com/src/_posts/2022-11-08-fediverse-inefficiencies.markdown

 almost done replacing our weird Dutch Santa Claus -5th of December- with this American Coca-Cola version).

 Plurality is key to evolution.
-It is what makes us a humans progress.
+It is what makes us as humans progress.
 Monoculture enlarges the risks, and halts progress.
 Both in biology and in tech.

-The only alternatives would be either to embrace a communist-alike centralized, monopolized, governance by entities that are governed only by a few shareholders or billionaires.
+The only alternatives would be either to embrace a communist-like centralized, monopolized, governance by entities that are governed only by a few shareholders or billionaires.
 Or to forego all the internet, automation and digitization of the last centuries and move back to the early 1900s.